pointdexter3/pointdexter3/README.md

 # Simplifi OFX Importer
 🔭 I was recently inspired to create a [OFX to Simplify CSV Converter](https://github.com/pointdexter3/simplifi-csv-formatter) for builk importing transactions into the Simplifi budgeting app.
-<i>(Simplify manual accounts, for those that do not wish to share their FI credentials with 3rd parties.
-Got tired of awaiting Canada's Open Banking adoption</i>
+- Applies to Simplifi Manual Accounts, for those that do not wish to share their FI credentials with 3rd parties.
+Interim solution until Canada's Open Banking is widely adopted.
+- V1: Initial implementation was a trial of using chatgpt to help me work through things I was less familiar with (more advanced bash scripting, csv parsing / modification). to limited success (my expereince was that if the problem was non-trivial I would hit a wall of lies at maybe 70% of the solution)
+- V2: Rewritten to use nodejs/typescript and parse FI's exported OFX standard files.
+OFX over the initial implementations CSV as the latter was wildly inconsistent between differents FI's and accounts.

 # Bulk import TODOIST project template files [(sync api V9)](https://developer.todoist.com/sync/v9/#overview).